Natooz/MidiTok/docs/train.rst

 A tokenizer can be trained with the :py:func:`miditok.MusicTokenizer.train` method.
 After being trained, the tokenizer will automatically encode the token ids with its model when tokenizing music files.

-Trained tokenizers can be saved and loaded back (:ref:`Save / Load tokenizer`).
+Trained tokenizers can be saved and loaded back (:ref:`Save / Load a tokenizer`).

 .. autofunction:: miditok.MusicTokenizer.train
     :noindex: